-If you’ve dreamed of being a small-business owner but think you can’t afford to be one, think again.
-Some of the most successful entrepreneurs started with very little seed funding — in some cases $15,000 or less — and scaled their businesses to make millions.
+Some of the most successful entrepreneurs started with just an idea and very little seed funding — in some cases $15,000 or less — and scaled their businesses to make millions.
+Others only planned for their businesses to be a side hustle, but then turned it into a full-time gig upon seeing their business’ potential.

 Kamil Faizi: Challenge Coins 4 U in Cheyenne, Wyoming